Bromley, Kent, UK

 I also want to make it a bit more fun.
 Shorthand belongs in your

 life, not just in the office, and this was Sir Isaac Pitman's

 primary intention when he invented the system.
 When you want to

 write something, there has to be a very good reason not to do it in

 familiar and stress free.
-Having said that, it never runs out of
+Even when you are proficient, shorthand never runs out of

 interest, as there is always something to learn and new words to

 find the outlines for.